Rebecca Bigler

 Rebecca Bigler is a developmental psychologist known for research on social stereotyping (based on gender or race), prejudice, and children's perceptions of discrimination.
 Bigler is Professor of Psychology at the University of Texas at Austin.

 Bigler advocates for use of gender-neutral language and endorses use of ze as a personal pronoun to replace he/she and hir to replace his/her.
-(This convention is respected throughout this article.)
 Bigler is a recognized teacher of psychology and recipient of numerous teaching awards from the University of Texas at Austin, including the Raymond Dickson Centennial Endowed Teaching Fellowship award in 2011.
-Bigler is well known as an advocate against same-sex schooling.
-Ze argues that segregation based on sex or any other social characteristic is likely to increase prejudice based on that characteristic.
+Bigler is well known as an advocate against single-sex education.
+They argue that segregation based on sex or any other social characteristic is likely to increase prejudice based on that characteristic.

 Biography

 Bigler received a B.A. degree at Oberlin College in 1986.
-Ze attended graduate school at Pennsylvania State University where ze began conducting research on gender schemata and internalized sexualization under the supervision of Lynn Liben.
+They attended graduate school at Pennsylvania State University where they began conducting research on gender schemata and internalized sexualization under the supervision of Lynn Liben.
 Bigler obtained a master's degree in 1988 and a Ph.D. in Developmental Psychology in 1991.
 With Liben, Bigler conducted widely cited research on gender differentiation in development, social stereotyping and prejudice.
 Liben and Bigler also co-edited the 2014 volume The Role of Gender in Educational Contexts and Outcomes.

 Bigler joined the faculty of the Department of Psychology at the University of Texas at Austin in 1991.
 Currently, Bigler is the executive director of the American Council for Coeducational Schooling.